Melodías del Arpa

 For international sales, please email me.

-Coming later this month (May 2019) a new book collaboration by Nicolas Carter and Sharon Thormahlen called Melodías del Arpa: Latin American Music for the Lever Harp.
-Included in the book are 11 tunes: Llegada, Palomita Guasiruca, Mercedita, Melodía Para Ti, Recuerdos de Ypacarai, Tres de Mayo, La Paloma, Guantanamera, El Condor Pasa, Moliendo Cafe, and Luna Lllena.
+A new book collaboration by Nicolas Carter and Sharon Thormahlen called Melodías del Arpa: Latin American Music for the Lever Harp.
+Included in the book are 11 tunes: Llegada, Palomita Guasiruca, Mercedita, Melodía Para Ti, Recuerdos de Ypacarai, Tres de Mayo, La Paloma, Guantanamera, El Condor Pasa, Moliendo Café, and Luna Lllena.
 These tunes, arranged by Nicolas Carter, have been further arranged and simplified by Sharon Thormahlen for the intermediate beginner harp player.
 Included is some history and description of each tune and it's composer.
 Also included are some things to know about Latin American Music, Some technical notes on the music and some suggestions for practicing.
 If you like Latin American music, you'll love this book.

 Here's a little sample of one of the tunes in the book and the section about its composer and the tune.